What is the State Pension and how does it work?

 The State Pension is usually paid every four weeks in arrears, so your first payment will be for the previous four weeks.

-Yes, as long as you have reached state pension age, you can claim your State Pension.
+Yes, as long as you have reached State Pension age, you can claim your State Pension.
 You do not have to retire in order to do this.
-The flip side of this is that you don’t have to take your State Pension when you reach state pension age.
+The flip side of this is that you don’t have to take your State Pension when you reach State Pension age.
 Instead, you can delay – or defer – claiming it.
 You will get an extra 1% on top of your weekly State Pension amount for every nine weeks that you put off claiming, which works out at an extra 5.8% for every year you delay.

 The triple lock refers to a safeguard that was introduced in 2010.
 It’s designed to make sure that the State Pension doesn’t lose value in real terms, and that it increases at least in line with inflation.
 The safeguard is called a triple lock because it ensures that the State Pension rises by the highest of three separate measures: